 You're starting a new sexual relationship

-So to sum up, if you're regularly getting some then it's important to go get regular sexual health check ups with your doctor/GP or a sexual health clinic in order to keep yourself and your partner (or partners) safe from any potential STIs or health issues.
+So to sum up, if you're sexually active then it's important to go & get regular sexual health check ups with your doctor/GP or a sexual health clinic.
+This will help keep yourself and your partner (or partners) safe from any potential STIs or health issues.

 If you're on the lookout for a sexual health clinic, head over to the Family Planning Alliance Australia website.